speedment/speedment-doc/pages/hazelcast.md

 If updates are made to the database by a non-Auto DN Integration application, those updates are not reflected in the Hazelcast server grid and a new ingest of data must be done to ensure consistency.

+## Obtaining a license

+In order to use Hazelcast Auto DB Integration you need a commercial license or a trial license key.
+The most straight forward way of obtaining a trial license is to download a pre-initialized project via the [Hazelcast Auto DB Integration Initializer](https://www.speedment.com/hazelcast-initializer/).

+From that page, a minimalistic starter project can be downloaded.
+The included ```pom.xml``` file can be used as it is or be merged with an existing project.
+The first time the code generation tool is started, the user is prompted to apply for a trial license.

+For more details, see the general [information about how to handle licenses](maven.md#license-keys) in Speedment products.

 ## Installing the Hazelcast Bundles
 There are two Hazelcast bundles that need to be installed: